Kshatriyaprithviraj/Flashcards-game/README.md

-# Flashify 📇
+# Flashify &
-A simple flash cards game with 5 flash cards.
+A simple flash cards game with 5 flash cards to add questions & answers.

 # Toolset 🧰
 - angular@12.0.4